 The Labor Commissioner cannot possibly address every individual situation that could arise on a public works jobsite.
-In the event that a contractor/subcontractor is required or finds the need to bring on additional workers that triggers the requirements of Senate Bill 207, the contractor/subcontractor should make every effort to bring on an apprentice to comply with the requirements of Senate Bill 207.
+If a contractor/subcontractor is required or finds the need to bring on additional workers that triggers the requirements of Senate Bill 207, the contractor/subcontractor should make every effort to bring on an apprentice to comply with the requirements of Senate Bill 207.